 What Is Fish Allergy?

-Finned fish is one of the most common food allergies.
-This allergy usually is lifelong.
-About 40 percent of people with fish allergy experience their first allergic reaction to fish as adults.
+Finned fish is one of the most common food allergies with a prevalence of 1% in the U.S. population.
 In one study, salmon, tuna, catfish and cod were the fish to which people most commonly reported allergic reactions.

 About 40 percent of people with fish allergy experience their first allergic reaction as adults.